yodrew/darkroomretreat/manuscript/water.md

     - let it sit for a year before use
     - cover with dirt and plenty of carbonaceous material
 - replace toilet paper with water to ensure cleanliness and prevent abrasion and infection
-    - fill a .75L soda bottle with water
+    - fill a plastic soda bottle with water
     - loosen the lid slightly
-    - hold upside down, lid against lower back
+    - hold upside down, with lid against lower back
-    - squeeze to get a small stream of water that runs straight down
+    - squeeze to get a small stream of water that runs straight down crack over anus
-    - wash anus with wetted fingers of other hand
+    - wet fingers of other hand  in stream and wash anus

 ### upgrade {#upgrade-toilet}